Defense of Legal Malpractice

 - Failure to present relevant evidence at trial

 There is a statute of limitations regarding legal malpractice cases.
-If a claim against you comes after the time set forth in the New Jersey statutes, we will seek a dismissal of the suit against you.
-Ordering a trial transcript from the court and compiling the information about the client's case or matter can be very helpful for your defense.
+If a claim against you comes after the time set forth in the New Jersey or New York statutes, we will seek a dismissal of the suit against you.
+Ordering a trial transcript from the court and compiling the information about the client’s case or matter can be very helpful for your defense.

 Our primary legal malpractice attorneys, have represented a number of lawyers facing legal malpractice claims.
 To schedule an appointment and discuss your case, contact our legal malpractice lawyers today.